pfa230/homebox_client/README.md

 # homebox-client

-`homebox-client` is the typed Python SDK for the Homebox API, the service that helps you track, manage, and organize your belongings.
+`homebox-client` is the typed Python SDK for the Homebox API.
 The package is generated from the official OpenAPI 3.0 specification (`homebox.json`) with `openapi-python-client` and ships with `attrs`-based models plus HTTPX-powered sync/async clients.

 ## Highlights